 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna Lifesource Transplant Unit at 1-800-668-9682.

 Speech Therapy, Unlisted Outpatient Procedures, Certain Outpatient Procedures and Outpatient Spinal Procedures.

 Services for Genetic Testing:

-Intensive Outpatient Program Treatment, Partial Hospitalization, Electroconvulsive Therapy, and Extended Outpatient Visits for Mental Health or Substance Misuse Treatment:
+Intensive Outpatient Program Treatment, Partial Hospitalization, and Electroconvulsive Therapy for Mental Health or Substance Misuse Treatment:

 Contact Cigna/CareAllies at 1-800-887-9735.

 Gender Reassignment Surgery to Treat Gender Dysphoria Supported by a Qualified Mental Health Professional:

 You, your representative, your doctor or facility must call Cigna/CareAllies at 1-800-887-9735 prior to services being rendered.